ZapFile.ai

 For typical use cases:

-- Large videos (1GB+): Works but requires keeping both browsers open for the duration — plan for 10+ minutes on average connections
+• Large videos (1GB+): Works but requires keeping the sender's browser open for the duration of the upload — plan for 10+ minutes on average connections.
+The recipient can download at any time after upload completes.

 When You Need the iPhone User to Download Later